lucchesilorenzo/contact-manager/README.md

 # Contact Manager

 Contact Manager is a personal project designed to experiment with creating, reading, updating, and deleting (CRUD) operations for managing contacts.
-The project leverages modern web development technologies including React, Tailwind CSS, React Hot Toast, React Hook Form, Zod, React Query, and React Router.

 ## Features